PierreKieffer/http-tanker/README.md

 Through http-tanker you can easily create, manage and execute http requests from the terminal.

+http-tanker is like a tiny Postman that lives in your terminal.

 ## Install

 **Note**: Prebuilt binaries for 64-bit operating systems, doesn't require Go.